Clean Energy Fuels posts narrower quarterly loss

-LOS ANGELES (Reuters) - Clean Energy Fuels Corp (CLNE.O), which provides natural gas fuel for transportation, on Wednesday reported a narrower quarterly net loss as deliveries rose 14 percent.
+LOS ANGELES, May 8 (Reuters) - Clean Energy Fuels Corp , which provides natural gas fuel for transportation, on Wednesday reported a narrower quarterly net loss as deliveries rose 14 percent.

 The first-quarter net loss was $3.9 million, or 4 cents per share, compared with a loss of $31.9 million, or 37 cents per share, a year ago.